 Carina Bissett is a writer, poet, and educator working primarily in the fields of dark fiction and fabulism.
-Her short fiction and poetry have been published in multiple journals and anthologies including Weird Dream Society, Arterial Bloom, Gorgon: Stories of Emergence, Hath No Fury, Mythic Delirium, NonBinary Review, and the HWA Poetry Showcase Vol. V and VI.
-She has also written stories set in shared worlds for RPGs at Green Ronin Publishing and Onyz Path Publishing.
-She teaches online workshops at The Storied Imaginarium, and she is a graduate of the Creative Writing MFA program at Stonecoast.
-She is a member of Codex, SFWA, SFPA, and HWA.
-Her work has been nominated for several awards including the Pushcart Prize and the Sundress Publications Best of the Net.
-Links to her work can be found at http://carinabissett.com.
+Her short fiction and poetry have been published in multiple journals and anthologies including Arterial Bloom, Gorgon: Stories of Emergence, Hath No Fury, NonBinary Review, and the HWA Poetry Showcase Vol. V and VI.
+In addition to writing, she also teaches online workshops at The Storied Imaginarium.

 Kathleen has been shortlisted four times for the World Fantasy Awards, once for the Hugos, and once for the Locus Awards, as well as winning a number of Ditmars.
 As a writer, she has won two Ditmars and been shortlisted for the Eugie Foster Memorial Award and for several Aurealis Awards.
 She will be discussing her gorgeous debut novel Flyaway and the upcoming release of her travel memoir Travelogues: Vignettes from Trains in Motion.